adolfohermosillo/adolfohermosillo.github.io/README.md

 ## About me
 Hi!
-I am Adolfo, a fifth-year PhD student in the Department of Linguistics at Stanford advised by [Christopher Potts](https://web.stanford.edu/~cgpotts/) and I am affiliated with [The Stanford NLP Group](https://nlp.stanford.edu/), [Interactional Sociophonetics Lab](https://stanford.edu/~podesva/lab.html), and Contact Variation and Change Lab.
+I am Adolfo, a sixth-year PhD student in the Department of Linguistics at Stanford advised by [Christopher Potts](https://web.stanford.edu/~cgpotts/) and I am affiliated with [The Stanford NLP Group](https://nlp.stanford.edu/), [Interactional Sociophonetics Lab](https://stanford.edu/~podesva/lab.html), and Contact Variation and Change Lab.
 I am broadly interested in sociolinguistics, lexical semantics, pragmatics, and computational linguistics.
-I use computational and data-driven methodologies to study language variation and change at the level of semantics and pragmatics.

 ## Latest Conference Presentations